 It was in Sugba Lagoon where I got my worst sun burn ever!
 No regrets though, it was one of my favorite stops!
 We stayed here for around 2 hours if I remember correctly.
 It was super fun paddling around the turquoise blue and emerald water (this is hard btw, it’s an arm workout) and swimming with some stingless jellyfish.

 This is also where everyone takes that “IG-famous Siargao shot.”
 I hate the feeling of falling so it took me f o r e v e r to jump off.
-It’s around 3 meters, almost 10 feet high!
-It was fun though but I’m not sure if I want to do it again haha!
-I did it a second time in Sohoton at 5 meters / 16 feet high the next day but really, I don’t want to jump off heights higher than 5 feet anymore huhuhaha.
+It’s around 3 meters, almost 10 feet high.

-After this we went to have lunch next to the Magpupungko Rock Pools.
+We went to have lunch next to the Magpupungko Rock Pools.
 I didn’t take pictures here because I was so tired, but I thought the place was really pretty.
-If you have a drone camera or a GoPro, this is the perfect time to use it!
-If I ever go back to Siargao, I’d definitely want to spend some more time here and swim.
+If you have a drone camera or a GoPro, this is the perfect time to use it.
+If I ever go back to Siargao, I’d definitely want to spend some more time there and swim.

 I enjoyed Siargao’s lagoons more than the beaches probably because of the landscapes, so Sohoton National Park was something I liked a lot.
 It’s not so easily accessible though, I think it took us 2 hours one way to get there and only a few tour operators offer to take you here since it’s so far.

 I don’t have any shots of the Makuku-ob Cave, but basically it’s one way in and the only way out is to jump off a wide plank that’s 5 meters or around 16 feet high.
-Crie.
 We also went to the Jellyfish Sanctuary, but no pictures here since I was afraid my camera would get wet.
-It looks just like any other lagoon though.
-A GoPro can be very useful here!
+It looks like any other lagoon in the area, just with jellies.
+A GoPro can be very useful here.